MarioniLab/simpleSingleCellResults/batch.knit.md

 We use the `multiBatchPCA()` function to perform a PCA across _all_ batches to be merged.
 This ensures that all cells are placed onto the same coordinate space, which would obviously not be possible if a PCA was performed for each batch separately.
+Specifically, `multiBatchPCA()` performs a modified PCA to ensure that each supplied matrix contributes equally to the definition of the PC space.
+This avoids problems with imbalances in the number of cells across batches, meanining that smaller batches (possibly with unique cell types) are not ignored.

 ```r